tu2-atmanand/task-board-docs/docs/Advanced/How_To_Contribute/Test_2.0.0_Beta_Release.md

 ### Step 1 : Download the test vault

 In every beta release, at the end of the release notes, you will find a zip file attached.
 Which you can easily download, unzip and open inside Obsidian as a vault.
+For example, in the beta [release of version `2.0.0-beta-1`](https://github.com/tu2-atmanand/Task-Board/releases/tag/2.0.0-beta-1) you can see a zip file attached.

 Whatever changes you do inside this test vault, will not affect any other vault in your computer, so its completely safe.

 ### Step 2 : Use the `1.x.x` version for a while